AngusMcLure/PoolTestR/cran-comments.md

 * ```checking dependencies in R code ...
 NOTE Namespace in Imports field not imported from: 'RcppParallel' 'rstantools' All declared Imports should be used.```
-  PoolTestR *does* use both of these pacakges, so this NOTE is erroneous.
+  PoolTestR *does* use both of these packages, so this NOTE is erroneous.
 * ```installed package size ...
 NOTE```
   The large files appear to be in ```libs```, but the size appears to be highly platform dependent.
 On my local build this is only ~3 MB but in others it is >40 MB.
 I'm not sure how to avoid this issue and I am guessing it is largely outside of the scope of my package.